-- Roughly half of food insecurity episodes are short-term, ≤ 2 yrs. - ► FI persistence + (-) correlated with spell length (business cycle). - 70% of households never experience food insecurity, but more than half of the food insecurity experience is chronic. - Household budget constraints are the best food insecurity predictors, while there exists little spatial variation. - Race/Gender/Educational correlation w/income results in huge groupwise differences in FI, both in prevalence and in severity.
+- Roughly half of food insecurity episodes are short-term, ≤ 2 yrs. - ► FI persistence + (-) correlated with spell length (business cycle). - 70% of households never experience food insecurity, but more than half of the food insecurity experience is chronic. - Household budget constraints are the best food insecurity predictors with some spatial variation - Race/Gender/Educational correlation w/income results in huge groupwise differences in FI, both in prevalence and in severity.